1. Dupli-Color BSP200 Paint Shop Finish

 - Dupli-Color Perfect Match Automotive Paint

 Dupli-Color Paint Shop Finish System is a step up from the Perfect Match spray can product.
-It is the best automotive paint if you want a ready to spray lacquer solution that does not require any mixing and has no recoat window.
-We recommend applying a layer of Dupli-Color primer on before applying the Paint Shop Finish System as the paint base needs to bind to the primer.
+It is the best automotive paint if you want a ready-to-spray lacquer solution that does not require any mixing and has no recoat window.
+We recommend applying a layer of Dupli-Color primer before applying the Paint Shop Finish System as the paint base needs to bind to the primer.

 As with any good paint job, most of the work is in the prep.
-If you take the time to follow instructions and prep the different layers of coating, you should have a very nice shinny looking car after.
-The cure process takes a bit longer than usual, but for a do it yourself solution, you kind of have to expect this.
+If you take the time to follow instructions and prep the different layers of coating, you should have a very nice shiny looking car after.
+The curing process takes a bit longer than usual, but for a do-it-yourself solution, you kind of have to expect this.
 All in all, this is a great professional automotive paint without a hefty price tag.

-The spray on can is easy to use and has a 360 degree nozzle.
-Just be sure that you are sweep it slow and carefully across.
-If you use jerky movements, the results will be poor and patchy.
-Also this stuff is hard to remove, so you will need to use a lacquer remover.
-Ideally you should have primer underneath when you first start spraying but it is not required.
+Ideally, you should have a primer underneath when you first start spraying but it is not required.
 We would start with one steady spray and add additional layers if needed.
 The end result should be a finish that is smooth, uniform, and glossy.
-Compared to other similar automotive paints on the market, the Dupli-Color is the best automotive paint for light touch ups.
-It gives your car its original shine and color back when it is damaged in one spot.
+Compared to other similar automotive paints on the market, the Dupli-Color is the best automotive paint for light touch-ups.
+It gives your car its original shine and colors back when it is damaged in one spot.

-The Rust-Oleum Autobody Paint is the best automotive paint if you are looking for a professional grade all-purpose car paint.
-The Rust-Oleum Auto Body is an acrylic based formula that is meant for full body paint jobs.
-It can also be incorporated into a spray system for easy touch ups and spot repairs.
-This basecoat paint is designed for all vehicles and have a tough waterproof road resistant finish.
+The Rust-Oleum Autobody Paint is the best automotive paint if you are looking for professional-grade all-purpose car paint.
+The Rust-Oleum Auto Body is an acrylic-based formula that is meant for full-body paint jobs.
+It can also be incorporated into a spray system for easy touch-ups and spot repairs.
+This basecoat paint is designed for all vehicles and has a tough waterproof road resistant finish.

-You can recoat your vehicle with the Rust Oleum as many times as you want.
+You can re-coat your vehicle with the Rust-Oleum as many times as you want.
 While you can brush this on, we recommend you put this in a spray can for more accuracy and a smoother finish.
-It looks gorgeous after one or two layers of this and looks like you just had you vehicle repainted at a professional auto shop.
-The Rust Oleum is easy for beginners to apply and goes on smooth.
+It looks gorgeous after one or two layers of this and looks like you just had your vehicle repainted at a professional auto shop.
+The Rust-Oleum is easy for beginners to apply and goes on smoothly.
 In terms of durability, we found it to be acceptable but not the best.

-It is brittle and is bad a sticking around edges and corners.
+It is brittle and is bad for sticking around edges and corners.
 But compared to other products on the market for the same price, we found similar results in durability.
-If you want ultra durability, you have to either pay up for take it to a professional auto shop.
-For the average do it yourself kind of auto paint job, we think the Rust Oleum Autobody more than gets the job done.
+If you want ultra durability, you have to either pay up or take it to a professional auto shop.
+For the average do-it-yourself kind of auto paint job, we think the Rust-Oleum Autobody more than gets the job done.